mrkeshi/cassandra-journey-10days/docs/en/day01-introduction.md

-# 🚀 Getting Started with Apache Cassandra – Basics & Architecture
+# DAY 01 - 🚀 Getting Started with Apache Cassandra – Basics & Architecture

 Welcome!
 This is a beginner-friendly guide to understanding **Apache Cassandra** — a powerful, distributed NoSQL database designed for handling massive amounts of data with high availability and scalability.